KingNaranja/Pc-master-race/README.md

  PCMR is a an awesome community where PC enthusiasts can discuss and share content about anything related to Personal Computers.
 I visit [*r/pcmasterrace*](https://www.reddit.com/r/pcmasterrace/) several times a day and this web app will also serve as a guide for anyone who wishes to join the community.

 ## Development
-Understanding how data flows through components has been the most interesting part of learning React, however if I learned anything from [FaceBird](https://github.com/KingNaranja/FaceBird-2), it's that things can get *messy*.
+Understanding how data flows through components has been the most interesting part of learning React, however if I learned anything from [*FaceBird*](https://github.com/KingNaranja/FaceBird-2), it's that things can get *messy*.

 ### Context
 The Context API provides a way to pass data through the component tree without having to manually pass them down at each level.
-While this can't replace how useful *Redux* and Redux middleware is, currently *you don’t really need to install any external library for state management*.
+While this can't replace how useful *Redux* and Redux middleware is, *you actually don’t really need to install any external libraries for state management*.

-This app uses the `useState`, `useEffect` and `useReducer` React Hooks for some cool global state management.
+PCMR makes use of the `useState`, `useEffect` and `useReducer` React Hooks to share stateful logic between components.

 ### Redux Philosophy
 According to the documentation Redux can be described in three fundamental principles,  ***stores, actions, and reducers.***

 1. Actions are the only thing that should triggur a state change.
-2. A reducer specifies what a part of the store will be affected by the action. *(switch statements)*
+2. A reducer specifies what a part of the store will be affected by the action.
 3. The store holds all the application data in an object tree.

 [Imgur](https://i.imgur.com/YkBneOF.jpg)

 ## Technology
 * React ( JSX )
-* Styled Components -> Separates JSX layout from logic
+* Styled Components

 This app was created with `create-react-app`